Judd Hamilton: 1970s to 1980s

 In 1971, he had a single released on the United Artists label, "Mixed-Up Guy".
-Record Mirror had it as a Mirror Pick.
+It was a Mirror Pick by Record Mirror.
 Even though the reviewer noted Hamilton's good singing, the record was noted more for performance than sales.
 Other singles released were "Rose by Any Other Name" and "Don't Be Afraid of the World", and on the following year "Long Road" and "C'Est La Vie".

-Between 1975 and 1977, at least four singles were released with his wife Caroline Munro, including "You Got It".
-They were the first act to have a UK release on the new Aquarius label.'Record Mirror, April 10, 1976 - Page 25 james hamilton's DISCO PAGE Some singles were billed as made by Judd and Miss Munro.
-The couple divorced in 1982.
+Judd and Dan Hamilton were the cover subject as well as main article in the surf music magazine, Pipeline #77, the story of JUDD & DANNY HAMILTON.